mcp2everything/mcp2serial/README_PYPI.md

 ## Configuration File Location

-The configuration file (`config.yaml`) can be placed in several locations.
-The program will search for it in the following order:
+The configuration file (`config.yaml`) can be placed in different locations depending on your needs.
+The program searches for the configuration file in the following order:

-1. Current working directory: `./config.yaml`
+### 1. Current Working Directory (For Development)
-2. User's home directory: `~/.mcp2serial/config.yaml`
+- Path: `./config.yaml`
+- Example: If you run the program from `C:\Projects`, it will look for `C:\Projects\config.yaml`
+- Best for: Development and testing
+- No special permissions required

+### 2. User's Home Directory (Recommended for Personal Use)
+- Windows: `C:\Users\YourName\.mcp2serial\config.yaml`
+- macOS: `/Users/YourName/.mcp2serial/config.yaml`
+- Linux: `/home/username/.mcp2serial/config.yaml`
+- Best for: Personal configuration
+- Create the `.mcp2serial` directory if it doesn't exist
+- No special permissions required

-3. System-wide configuration:
+### 3. System-wide Configuration (For Multi-user Setup)
-   - Windows: `C:\ProgramData\mcp2serial\config.yaml`
+- Windows: `C:\ProgramData\mcp2serial\config.yaml` (requires admin rights)
-   - Linux/Mac: `/etc/mcp2serial/config.yaml`
+- macOS/Linux: `/etc/mcp2serial/config.yaml` (requires sudo/root)
+- Best for: Shared configuration in multi-user environments
+- Create the directory with appropriate permissions

-The first valid configuration file found will be used.
+The program will use the first valid configuration file it finds in this order.
+Choose the location based on your needs:
+- For testing: use current directory
+- For personal use: use home directory (recommended)
+- For system-wide settings: use ProgramData or /etc

 ## Serial Port Configuration

-Create a `config.yaml` file in one of the above locations with the following structure:
+Create your `config.yaml` in one of the above locations with the following structure:

 ```yaml
 serial: